heather-yaple/auth-me-project/README.md

     }
     ```

-* Successful Response: If you ARE the owner of the spot.
+* Successful Response: If you ARE the owner of the cabin.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json